 The Study Area for this assessment is defined by a c.
 1 kilometre radius of the subject site, equivalent to a c.
 12- to 14-minute walking distance considered accessible to future residents of the proposed development.
-The survey identified a range of community facilities, totalling some 20 No. assets (Table 4.17).
-When including childcare and schools this number increases to 31 No. social infrastructure facilities.
-These facilities are mapped in Figure 4.6 overleaf.
+The survey identified a range of community facilities within the study area.
+Some 14 No. social infrastructure facilities were identified as part of this audit within a radius of 1 km of the subject site across the various themes.
+When including childcare and schools this number increases to 25 No. social infrastructure facilities.
+These facilities are listed in Table 4.18 and mapped in Figure 4.6 overleaf.